-Geothermal boreholes: A hole drilled or bored into the earth into which piping is inserted for use a closed vertical loop geothermal system.
+Geothermal Boreholes: A hole drilled or bored into the earth into which piping is inserted for use a closed vertical loop geothermal system.

-Ground source heat pump system: A system that uses the relatively constant temperature of the earth or a body of water to provide heating in the winter and cooling in the summer.
+Ground Source Heat Pump System: A system that uses the relatively constant temperature of the earth or a body of water to provide heating in the winter and cooling in the summer.
 System components include open or closed loops of pipe, coils or plates; a fluid that absorbs and transfers heat; a heat pump unit that processes heat for use or disperses heat for cooling; and an air distribution system.

-Ground source heat pump system, closed loop: A mechanism for heat exchange that circulates a heat transfer fluid, typically food-grade anti-freeze, through pipes or coils buried beneath the land surface or anchored to the bottom in a body of water.
+Ground Source Heat Pump System, Closed Loop: A mechanism for heat exchange that circulates a heat transfer fluid, typically food-grade anti-freeze, through pipes or coils buried beneath the land surface or anchored to the bottom in a body of water.

-Ground source heat pump system, horizontal: A closed loop ground source heat pump system where the loops or coils are installed horizontally in a trench or series of trenches.
+Ground Source Heat Pump System, Horizontal: A closed loop ground source heat pump system where the loops or coils are installed horizontally in a trench or series of trenches.

-Ground source heat pump system, open loop: A system that uses ground water as a heat transfer fluid by drawing groundwater from a well to a heat pump and then discharging the water over land, directly in a water body or into an injection well.
+Ground Source Heat Pump System, Open Loop: A system that uses ground water as a heat transfer fluid by drawing groundwater from a well to a heat pump and then discharging the water over land, directly in a water body or into an injection well.

-Ground source heat pump system, vertical: A closed loop ground system heat pump system where the loops or coils are installed vertically in one or more borings below the land surface.
+Ground Source Heat Pump System, Vertical: A closed loop ground system heat pump system where the loops or coils are installed vertically in one or more borings below the land surface.

-Heat transfer fluid: A non-toxic, biodegradable, circulating fluid such as potable water, a food-grade aqueous solution of propylene glycol not to exceed 20 percent by weight, or a food-grade aqueous solution of potassium acetate not to exceed 20 percent by weight.
+Heat Transfer Fluid: A non-toxic, biodegradable, circulating fluid such as potable water, a food-grade aqueous solution of propylene glycol not to exceed 20% by weight, or a food-grade aqueous solution of potassium acetate not to exceed 20% by weight.

-"Group home:" A structure in which housing is provided for a group of unrelated individuals or related and unrelated individuals pursuant to state statute.
+Group Home: A structure in which housing is provided for a group of unrelated individuals or related and unrelated individuals pursuant to state statute.

-"Guest:" A person who is visiting a household and is not paying any monetary or other consideration to occupy the unit.
+Guest: A person who is visiting a household and is not paying any monetary or other consideration to occupy the unit.

-H. H Terms.
+H. H Terms

-"Historic:" Having importance in the history, architecture, archaeology, or culture of Colorado, the Town of Dolores, Montezuma County, or the United States, as determined by the Historic Preservation Board.
+Historic: Having importance in the history, architecture, archaeology, or culture of Colorado, the Town of Dolores, Montezuma County, or the United States, as determined by the Historic Preservation Board.

-"Historic district:" A district is a geographically definable area, urban or rural, possessing a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united by past events or aesthetically by plan or physical development.
+Historic District: A district is a geographically definable area, urban or rural, possessing a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united by past events or aesthetically by plan or physical development.
 A district may also comprise individual elements separated geographically but linked by association or history.

-"Historic structure:" Any structure that is:
+Historic Structure: Any structure that is:

-- 1. Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register: - 2.
-Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - 3.
-Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - 4.
-Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - a.
-By an approved state program as determined by the Secretary of the Interior; or - b.
+- a.
+Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - b.
+Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - c.
+Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - d.
+Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - i.
+By an approved state program as determined by the Secretary of the Interior; or - ii.
 Directly by the Secretary of the Interior in states without approved programs.

-"Historic properties:" The resources, including buildings, structures, objects, sites, districts, or areas that are of historical significance.
+Historic Properties: The resources, including buildings, structures, objects, sites, districts, or areas that are of historical significance.

-"Historic preservation:" The protection, enhancement, and maintenance of historic properties.
+Historic Preservation: The protection, enhancement, and maintenance of historic properties.